Are there treatments for increasing sperm count?

 As you might expect, testosterone plays a large role in male reproductive processes.

 Because of this, increasing testosterone levels naturally can have a positive effect on sperm count and male fertility.

 Exercise is one of the best ways to increase testosterone naturally.
 Weight lifting has been proven to be the most effective type of exercise to increase male fertility as muscle mass correlates to testosterone levels.

-Smoking not only lowers sperm count and decreases sperm motility, it can lead to ovulation problems, more miscarriages, birth defects and reproductive damage.
+Smoking not only lowers sperm count and decreases sperm motility, but can lead to ovulation problems, miscarriage, birth defects and reproductive damage.
 Quitting is difficult.
 Ask for help.

 Alcohol consumption has been directly linked to sperm count.
 If you want to increase your sperm count, reduce your alcohol intake or, better yet, eliminate alcohol from your diet if you are serious about increasing sperm count.

-Alcohol influences sperm count because it is processed in the liver.
-Processing alcohol through the liver increases estrogen levels and hinders sperm production.
+Alcohol influences sperm count because it’s processed in the liver, which increases estrogen levels and hinders sperm production.

 Take D-AA supplements

 While you likely haven’t heard of D-aspartic acid (D-AA), it can be helpful in restoring male fertility.
 D-AA is a type of amino acid that you can buy as a dietary supplement.